 'A parent or a good friend could go with them, to help build confidence in what is a new environment.
 That can be a great help,' she says.

-If you're the passenger, recommend that they stay in the inside lane for a while when the car first joins the motorway.
+If you're the passenger, recommend they stay in the inside lane for a while when the car first joins the motorway.

 Take the same approach to tricky junctions or challenging roads.
 Offer to be a passenger if you're more familiar with blind approaches and driving on steep inclines to help new drivers get to grips with tougher conditions.